molpopgen/fwdpy11/doc/pages/introexample.rst

     fwdpy11.evolvets(rng, pop, params, 100, recorder)

 We can use the metadata to analyze our population.
-The metadata are represnted by the Python class :class:`fwdpy11.DiploidMetadata`.
-The underlying C++ data structure is also registered as a numpy dtype, allowing more efficient analysis through structured arrays.
+The metadata are represnted by the Python class :class:`fwdpy11.DiploidMetadata`, and :attr:`fwdpy11.DiploidPopulation.diploid_metadata` can be iterated over as if it were a Python `list`.
+Let's get some summaries of trait values and fitness using standard iteration plus numpy methods for the numeric operations:

 .. ipython:: python

-    # Let's get the mean trait value, the genetic variance and fitness
-    # for the current generation
+    # Mean genetic value
+    print(np.mean([i.g for i in pop.diploid_metadata]))
+    # Genetic variance = variance of genetic values
+    print(np.var([i.g for i in pop.diploid_metadata]))
+    # Mean fitness.
+    print(np.mean([i.w for i in pop.diploid_metadata]))

+The C++ data type underlying :class:`fwdpy11.DiploidMetadata` is registered as a numpy dtype, and we can view the container as a record array.
+Importantly, we can do so *without* making a copy of the underlying data:

+.. ipython:: python

     alive_metadata = np.array(pop.diploid_metadata, copy=False)

-    # The dtype names are the same as the DiploidMetadata
+The dtype names are the same as the :class:`fwdpy11.DiploidMetadata` class attributes:

-    # class attributes.
+.. ipython:: python

     print(alive_metadata.dtype)

-    # Note that alive_metadata does not own its data,
+Inspecting the flags shows that the structured aray object does not own its data.

-    # which means that the numpy array is just a
-    # way to "view" to the C++ data without copying it.
+.. ipython:: python

     print(alive_metadata.flags)

 Let's look at some properties of the final generation using both the Python class